SPANDigital/presidium/content/_recipes/semantic-versioning.md

 1. Turning off versioning does not prevent access to the version if the url is known.
 1. Currently, only publishing to Github pages is supported.
 1. If the use of a CNAME is disabled, it is not removed from `.versions` on a subsequent republish.
-1. When running Presidium locally the following error is reported: `../versions.json' not found.` on the console.